ORCID/ORCID-Source/orcid-api-web/README.md

 "refresh_token":"f725f747-3a65-49f6-a231-3e8944ce464d","expires_in":631138518,
 "scope":"/activities/update /read-limited","name":"Sofia Garcia","orcid":"0000-0001-2345-6789"}
 ```
-5. Use the access token and ORCID iD to read or update the record.
+**5. Use the access token and ORCID iD to read or update the record.**

 See the current [XSD documentation](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/record_2.1/README.md#calls) for possible calls.